-Intel has a new family of processors coming soon to a laptop near you.
+Intel has a new family of processors.
 Dubbed Kaby Lake, the 7th-Generation Core processors should be of particular interest if you're making do with an older machine, like to stream a lot of high-resolution video or enjoy gaming on the go — or some combination of all three.

 Here's what we know so far about Intel's 7th-Gen Core processors: